FluidGroup/FluidInterfaceKit/README.md

 <img width="120" alt="yellow-button" src="https://user-images.githubusercontent.com/1888355/146226808-eb2e9ee0-c6bd-44a2-a330-3bbc8a6244cf.png">
 </a>

-# Muukii sponsers your contributions
+# Muukii sponsors your contributions

-I sponsor you with one-time sponser tiers if you could have contributions.
+I sponsor you with one-time sponsor tiers if you could have contributions.
 - Improvement core components
 - Improvement documentations
 - Growing demo applications